 Believe me that only a few mothers go through this phase without any mark in their mental health.

-Another factor that closely relates to beginning of postpartum depression is the influence of the media and the environment of a new mother.
+Another factor that closely relates to the beginning of postpartum depression is the influence of the media and the environment of a new mother.
 Have you noticed that motherhood is mostly spoken of in positive associations?
-Magazine titles, stories you hear from friends, interviews with celebrities, movies, songs, social networks… From each side we are fed by the illusion that a new mother should experience the feelings of greatest happiness and love from the very first moment.
+Magazine titles, stories you hear from friends, interviews with celebrities, movies, songs, social networks… From each side, we are fed by the illusion that a new mother should experience the feeling of greatest happiness and love from the very first moment.
 Reality is often different, and if feelings of happiness do not arrive a mother feels bad and guilty.
 I say more about this topic in the post Why do we pretend happiness when feeling depressed?.

 A mix of these factors is, in my opinion, the core reasons that are very likely to make a new mother feel like a failure.
 She does not necessarily have to suffer depression, although the ice she stands on is very thin.
-When experiencing feelings of failure, a mother often disappears into her shell, puts a on a happy face and does not let anyone to see what is happening underneath that mask.
+When experiencing feelings of failure, a mother often disappears into her shell, puts on a happy face and does not let anyone see what is happening underneath that mask.
 This is the beginning of the hell and that seclusion is the fastest way to the open arms of postnatal depression.